Wills, Trusts & Probate

 A trust is a means of holding property according to a defined set of rules.
 Although Trusts can often sound confusing, we find they can actually be very helpful in assisting a person with the management of their assets.
 This could be either in their lifetime, such as writing a life policy into trust for tax-planning reasons or after their death, for instance setting up a fund from which persons they trust can manage what money gets released, and to whom.

 We have advised clients who, in writing their Will, want to leave a family member an income from their estate, but ultimately pass the capital to a different person.
 Likewise, we often find our clients have questions about putting their property into trust for care home fee purposes and whether this is a good idea or not.
 It might be that someone wants to ensure that benefitting a disabled family member under a Will will not prejudice them from receiving much-needed disability benefits.
 Again a trust might help in these circumstances.
-Or it might be that a trust can achieve a desired purpose, such as the purchase of a Property for a family member or the setting up of an education fund, in a tax-efficient way.
+Or it might be that a trust can achieve the desired purpose, such as the purchase of a Property for a family member or the setting up of an education fund, in a tax-efficient way.

 At Ellis-Fermor & Negus, we regularly advise clients on these issues and many others.
 Our dedicated, Wills, Probate & Trusts team are very happy to talk to you about your requirements and answer any questions you may have.